-This section contains information about what to do if you are a healthcare worker and have symptoms, contact with a suspect/confirmed case or require a test before you can return to work.
-This includes what HR processes you need follow.
+This section contains information about what to do if you are a healthcare worker and have symptoms, contact with a suspect/confirmed case or require a test before you can return to work or receive a positive test.

 What are COVID-19 symptoms?